ringo-framework/ringo/README.rst

 fit the needs in easy usecases.
 If it fits not, then it can be extended and configured to your need in an easy way.

-Ringo is also a standalone application which is under steady development.
-This is a benefit if you use Ringo as base for your application.
-Your application will get bug fixes, new features or improved functionality in most cases by simply updating Ringo to a new version.

 License
 =======
 Ringo is Free Software.
 It is licensed under the GPL license in version 2 or